 ESOPs are increasing in popularity due to their flexible transaction structures, significant potential tax advantages, and favorable current credit markets.
 However, an ESOP is not a one-size-fits-all solution.
 Each ESOP transaction is uniquely structured and may be a more advantageous option for some companies than others.
 Businesses in the following situations often find an ESOP to be a viable liquidity option.

-Engaged Management Team Without Means to Purchase the Company
+1. You Have an Engaged Management Team That Lacks the Means to Purchase the Company

 IRS Code Section 1042 provides beneficial tax treatment on shareholder gains when selling stock to an ESOP.
 If properly structured, eligible sellers of C Corporation stock to an ESOP can defer and potentially eliminate their capital gains tax liability on the sale of stock.
 Proper ESOP planning and discussions with a tax professional are a must.

-For government contractors, contributions to the ESOP are eligible costs under the FAR and thus can be passed through as part of a company’s indirect rates on certain cost-plus type contracts.
+For government contractors, contributions to the ESOP are eligible costs under the Federal Acquisition Regulations (FAR) and thus can be passed through as part of a company’s indirect rates on certain cost-plus type contracts.

-We recommend you work closely with an ESOP planning expert to determine if an ESOP is a feasible option for your business.
-Contact us to discuss whether or not an ESOP is a liquidity option for your business.
+Then, we recommend working closely with an ESOP planning expert to determine if an ESOP is a feasible option for your business, contact SC&H Capital to start the discussion today.